ShubhamParkhi/tapir-docs/core-modules/depeg-protection-module.md

 ## **Purpose**

-Tapir’s Depeg Protection Module lets you **protect your assets** (like ETH) from losses caused by slashing or hacks—while still earning rewards.
-Think of it as buying insurance for your crypto, but instead of paying cash, you use your _productive assets_ (which keep generating yield!).
+Tapir's Depeg Protection Module lets you **protect your assets** from losses caused by depegs while still earning rewards.
+Think of it as buying insurance for your crypto, but instead of paying cash, you use your assets (which keep generating yield!).

 ## **How It Works**